data61/gnaf/README.md

 - provides JSON web services to access the database and search engine; and
 - provides a demonstration web user interface using the web services.

-Users of the search web service `gnaf-search` should note the [suggested preprocessing](gnaf-lucene/README.md#suggested-preprocessing-for-client-applications) for query strings.
+Users of `gnaf-search` should note the [suggested preprocessing](gnaf-lucene/README.md#suggested-preprocessing-for-client-applications) for query strings.

 ## Project Structure